The submission deadline for the 2019 essay contest has passed.

-The Center for Ethics and Education is pleased to announce an essay competition for graduate students.
+The Center for Ethics and Education is pleased to announce an essay contest for graduate students.
 We are looking for essays that use philosophical insight and argument to address an important issue in educational policy and/or practice.
 The problem the essay addresses might arise in early childhood education, compulsory education, or post-secondary education, or in the way children are raised in families.
 The essay might, for example, concern any of the following topics:

 We emphasize that this list is illustrative and not exhaustive.